dell/csm-docs/content/v1/concepts/authorization/v2.x/_index.md

     persistentVolumeClaimName: vol1
 ```

-This will take a snapshot of the `persistent volume claim` named `vol1`.
+This will take a snapshot of the `PersistentVolumeClaim` named `vol1`.
 Container Storage Modules Authorization will verify ownership with Redis to ensure that the tenant who is attempting to create the snapshot owns the `vol1` volume.
-If the tenant does own the volume, authorization will proceed to check to see if the snapshot fits within the allotted quota and add a record if it does.
+If the tenant does own the volume, authorization will proceed to check to see if the snapshot fits within the allowed quota and add a record if it does.

 ### Backend Storage Polling